infiniflow/infinity/docs/build_from_source.md

 - `Debug`: no inline, with symbol info, with address sanitize, normally ~10x slower than `RelWithDebInfo` and `Release`.
 This aims daily development.
 - `RelWithDebInfo`: optimize with `-O2`, with symbol info.
 This aims performance analysis.
 - `Release`: optimize with `-O3`, without symbol info.
-The built one executables are much smaller than `RelWithDebInfo`.
+The executables built out are much smaller than `RelWithDebInfo`.
 This aims [project releases](https://github.com/infiniflow/infinity/releases).

 Following procedures use `Debug`.
 Change it as you need.